 Jersey's customs and immigration state that volunteers need to be eligible to work in Jersey.

 Provided international volunteers have the correct paperwork we are happy to have them volunteering with us.
+Please note we are unable to assist applicants with visa applications.

 If you are not from Jersey and unsure if you are eligible to volunteer in Jersey, please check your individual circumstances by emailing firstname.lastname@example.org